 The predominant state of the partner's mind is utter confusion.
 Even the most basic relationships – with husband, children, or parents – remain bafflingly obscured by the giant shadow cast by the intensive interaction with the narcissist.
 A suspension of judgement is part and parcel of a suspension of individuality, which is both a prerequisite to and the result of living with a narcissist.
 The partner no longer knows what is true and right and what is wrong and forbidden.

-The narcissist recreates for the partner the sort of emotional ambience that led to his own formation in the first place: capriciousness, fickleness, arbitrariness, emotional (and physical or sexual) abandonment.
-The world becomes hostile, and ominous and the partner has only one thing left to cling to: the narcissist.
+The pathologies, dysfunctions, attachment styles and wounds of the narcissist and his partner converse, interact, and feed on each other.
+The narcissist recreates for the partner the sort of emotional ambience that led to his own formation in the first place: capriciousness, fickleness, arbitrariness, emotional (and physical or sexual) abandonment (trauma bonding).
+The world becomes hostile and ominous and the partner has only one thing left to cling to: the narcissist.

 And cling she does.
 If there is anything which can safely be said about those who emotionally team up with narcissists, it is that they are overtly and overly dependent.